 - Preheat oven to 350°F. Butter a 9-inch pie dish or skillet or or 9x9 square baking dish or baking pan and set aside.

 - For The Pears: Peel and slice pears and place sliced pears in baking dish and toss with lemon juice and spread out in pan in an even layer

 - In a small mixing bowl, whisk the maple syrup, light brown sugar, cinnamon, nutmeg, ginger, vanilla, salt, and cornstarch until combined.
 Pour maple syrup mixture over pears and mix until evenly coated.

-- For The Topping: In a separate medium size bowl, combine and stir the oats, pecans, flour, light brown sugar, cinnamon, nutmeg and salt
+- For The Topping: In a separate medium size bowl, combine and stir the oats, pecans, flour, granulated sugar, cinnamon, nutmeg and salt

-- Brown or Melt Butter: In a small saucepan set over medium heat, add the 4 tablespoons of butter.
+- Brown or Melt Butter: In a small saucepan set over medium heat, add the butter.
 Heat until the butter foams then begins to brown and becomes speckled (about 3-5 minutes), whisking every so often.
 Pour into the bowl with the topping ingredients and stir until crumbles form.